ombori/grid-docs/grid-signals/getting-started.md

 # Getting Started
-Install the `Grid Session Manager library` and the `Grid Settings helper library` to any of your screen or mobile gridapp.
+Install the `Grid Signals library` and the `Grid Settings helper library` to any of your screen or mobile gridapp.

 ## Set-up
 ### React